Lastaapps/rangeforce-owasp-hints/README.md

 # OWASP Range force hints

 The hints are provided with no warranty.
-Also don't fire any issues, they will be ignored, just ask you friends.
+Also don't fire any issues, they will be ignored, just ask your friends.
+I don't have to care anymore.
+Don't forget to star if you found this useful.
+PR may be accepted.

+Before you start do as many other modules.
+These OWASP challenges require previous knowledge of both "hacking" and Unix/Linux.
+This hints also expect that you have at least basic knowledge.

+Good luck and have fun.

 ## 1: Broken Access Control
 ### Path Traversal